 Moorpark College has converted nearly all lab computers on campus to thin client systems.
 The thin clients utilize a virtual desktop infrastructure (VDI) environment which allows the campus to quickly upgrade a lab with new software as well as to deploy a new image in the event that a system becomes corrupt or unusable.
 The management system used to control the VDI environment is called vWorkspace.
-The IT department has described the maintenance of its technological infrastructure and

-&lt;sup>134 Reliability Conversations: TCAP Meeting Minutes, November 2013, September 2014, March 2015 equipment in its service level agreements (SLA), and the process for hiring of staff to maintain the infrastructure in their program plan.
+The IT department has described the maintenance of its technological infrastructure and equipment in its Service Level Agreements (SLA), and the process for hiring of staff to maintain the infrastructure in their Program Plan.
 All systems at the campus used to support the learning management system, email, and the ERP system have redundant components.
 In the event that any one component fails, students, faculty and staff will still be able to access the systems.
 Along with redundant systems, all server data is backed up on a nightly basis as discussed in 3C.1.
 The campus also uses network monitoring systems to monitor critical network equipment including switches, routers, and firewalls.
 Those networking monitoring systems back up the configurations of the devices that they monitor.
-In order to protect against power grid failures, the District office and the College datacenters have emergency power in the form of uninterruptable power supplies (UPS) and backup power generators.
+In order to protect against power grid failures, the District office and Moorpark College datacenters have emergency power in the form of uninterruptable power supplies (UPS) and backup power generators.